 The Safe and Fair Community Unit will discuss further support and reporting options available to you, including ongoing support or making a report to the Police.
 You decide on what course of action you would like to take regarding your report – whether or not you wish to progress a formal complaint with the University, and/or report to the Police.
 In some particular or serious circumstances, the University may be required to progress its own actions and/or report to the Police in order to meet legislative requirements or to protect the safety of the University community.

 A Safe and Fair Community Officer will work with you to develop an action plan to ensure your safety and reduce any potential ongoing risks where possible.
 This might include referral to support services, making safety arrangements for you on campus or in residence, liaising with other University departments to make reasonable adjustments for your study, or progressing formal complaints with the University or Police.

 If you decide to report to police or an external agency and a criminal investigation or similar process is commenced, the University will exercise its discretion as to whether to not to proceed with their own investigation or may suspend investigation, seeking advice from police or the external agency as appropriate.
 Where an investigation is suspended, appropriate support and guidance will continue to be provided.

-Following the conclusion of a police or other investigation and/or a criminal justice process, the University may choose to conduct an investigation in accordance with the University Behaviour Policy (PDF 220.3 KB), University's Behaviour Policy (PDF 220.3 KB), and/or Ordinance 21 - Student Behaviour and Conduct (PDF 206.5 KB).
+Following the conclusion of a police or other investigation and/or a criminal justice process, the University may choose to conduct an investigation in accordance with the University Behaviour Policy (Governance and Accountability 6.4).

 Step 4 – Review and Close